A Comprehensive Insurance Guide For Cyclists

 1. Liability protection

-Liability insurance covers the cost incurred if you’re found at fault of injuring someone else or damaging their property.
+Liability insurance covers the cost incurred if you’re found at fault for injuring someone else or damaging their property.
 The coverage may extend to paying their medical bills or compensating them for lost wages due to the accident.

 1. Medical coverage